jesse23/flutter-example/README.md

 npm start
 ```
 ## Package
-The output directory's package manifest, build/package.json, includes electron-packager, and therefore can be packaged for distribution on Windows, MacOS, and Linux.
+The output directory's package manifest, build/package.json, includes electron-packager, and therefore can be packaged for distribution on Windows, macOS, and Linux.

 to build for the host platform run:
 ```